KennethTraynor/around-express/README.md

 # Around the U.S. Front End + Back End

-This project will focus on creating the back end for the Around the U.S. website.
+This project will focus on creating the back-end for the Around the U.S. website.

 ## Functionality

-* The main functionality is handling requests from the front end and data management on the back end
+* The main functionality is handling requests from the front-end and data management on the back-end

 ## Technologies & Techniques